civican/legisinfo/44-1/bills/C-45/bill_text.md

 ### Section 132

-  **(1)** No person who is appointed to, or employed by, **the First Nations Tax Commission**, **First Nations Financial Management Board**, **First Nations Finance Authority** or **First Nations Infrastructure Institute** shall be appointed to, or employed by, any other **one of those bodies**.
+  **(1)** No person who is appointed to, or employed by, the First Nations Tax Commission, First Nations Financial Management Board, First Nations Finance Authority or First Nations Infrastructure Institute shall be appointed to, or employed by, any other one of those bodies.

-  **(2)** No person referred to in subsection (1) shall accept or hold any office or employment that is inconsistent with **their** duties or take part in any matter involving **a body referred to in subsection (1)** in which they have an interest.
+  **(2)** No person referred to in subsection (1) shall accept or hold any office or employment that is inconsistent with their duties or take part in any matter involving a body referred to in subsection (1) in which they have an interest.

-  **(3)** All persons appointed to **the First Nations Tax Commission**, **First Nations Financial Management Board** or **First Nations Infrastructure Institute** shall comply with the `Conflict of Interest Act` as though they were public office holders as defined in that Act.
+  **(3)** All persons appointed to the First Nations Tax Commission, First Nations Financial Management Board or First Nations Infrastructure Institute shall comply with the `Conflict of Interest Act` as though they were public office holders as defined in that Act.

 ### Section 133

-  **(1)** No person has a right to receive any compensation, damages, indemnity or other relief from **His** Majesty in right of Canada in respect of any claim against the First Nations Tax Commission, First Nations Financial Management Board, First Nations Finance Authority or **First Nations Infrastructure Institute** arising from its exercise of, or its failure to exercise, any of **its** powers or functions, including any claim against the First Nations Tax Commission as an agent of **His** Majesty in right of Canada.
+  **(1)** No person has a right to receive any compensation, damages, indemnity or other relief from His Majesty in right of Canada in respect of any claim against the First Nations Tax Commission, First Nations Financial Management Board, First Nations Finance Authority or First Nations Infrastructure Institute arising from its exercise of, or its failure to exercise, any of its powers or functions, including any claim against the First Nations Tax Commission as an agent of His Majesty in right of Canada.

-  **(2)** The First Nations Tax Commission, First Nations Financial Management Board, First Nations Finance Authority and **First Nations Infrastructure Institute** shall maintain in good standing at all times the insurance coverage required by any regulations made under paragraph 140(b).
+  **(2)** The First Nations Tax Commission, First Nations Financial Management Board, First Nations Finance Authority and First Nations Infrastructure Institute shall maintain in good standing at all times the insurance coverage required by any regulations made under paragraph 140(b).

 ### Section 134

-No payment to the First Nations Tax Commission, First Nations Financial Management Board, First Nations Finance Authority or **First Nations Infrastructure Institute** may be made under an appropriation by Parliament authorized under an Act of Parliament to enable the Commission, Board, Authority or **Institute** to satisfy any claim referred to in subsection 133(1).
+No payment to the First Nations Tax Commission, First Nations Financial Management Board, First Nations Finance Authority or First Nations Infrastructure Institute may be made under an appropriation by Parliament authorized under an Act of Parliament to enable the Commission, Board, Authority or Institute to satisfy any claim referred to in subsection 133(1).

-> **Explanatory Note**:
-> Existing text of sections 132 to 134:
-> *Existing Text*:
-> > No person who is appointed to, or is employed by, a commission, board or authority established under this Act shall be appointed to, or be employed by, any other commission, board or authority established under this Act.
-> > No person referred to in subsection (1) shall accept or hold any office or employment that is inconsistent with that person's duties or take part in any matter involving the commission, board or authority in which that person has an interest.
-> > All persons appointed to a commission or board established under this Act shall comply with the `Conflict of Interest Act` as though they were public office holders as defined in that Act.
-> > No person has a right to receive any compensation, damages, indemnity or other relief from Her Majesty in right of Canada in respect of any claim against the First Nations Tax Commission, First Nations Financial Management Board or First Nations Finance Authority arising from its exercise of, or its failure to exercise, any of the powers or functions of that Commission, Board or Authority, as the case may be, including any claim against the First Nations Tax Commission as an agent of Her Majesty in right of Canada.
-> > The First Nations Tax Commission, First Nations Financial Management Board and First Nations Finance Authority shall maintain in good standing at all times the insurance coverage required by any regulations made under paragraph 140(b).
-> > No payment to the First Nations Tax Commission, First Nations Financial Management Board or First Nations Finance Authority may be made under an appropriation by Parliament authorized under an Act of Parliament to enable the Commission, Board or Authority to satisfy any claim referred to in subsection 133(1).

 ### Section 50